voyager1winterberry/cse372-01srs/styleGuide.md

 Anything with more than one decimal will be a sub header.

 - Bullet/List Items
+* Also a bulleted list
 1. Number lists

 **Bold Stuff**
-Used to distinguish words that have definition
+Used to distinguish words that have definition in glossary.

 *Italic Text*